rl1987/trickster.dev/tricksterblog/content/post/running-stable-diffusion-on-vultr.md

 # ufw disable
 # python3 -m http.server
 ```
 Note that the firewall is being disabled to allow ingress for HTTP requests
 from outside.
-I would advise creating new directory for this so that no
+Furthemore, I would advise creating new directory for this so that no
 sensitive information is exposed.

-Creating Terraform configuration with provisioning script to make the above
-setup automated for quick installation and teardown is left as an exercise to
-the reader.

 It takes approx. 18 seconds to generate an image on $250/month Vultr instance.